Everyone (yes, even if you didn’t attend), please submit a Zimfest 2019 Post-Festival Survey.

-We are pleased to return to the festival-friendly WOU campus, nearly equidistant from Portland and Eugene.
+We were pleased to return to the festival-friendly WOU campus, nearly equidistant from Portland and Eugene.
 The Monmouth area, in the heart of Oregon’s wine country, is also a great point of departure for day trips exploring the beautiful Willamette Valley or heading west to the Oregon coast.
-We hope to see you there!

 Announcing Zimbabwean Guests at Zimfest 2019

-Returning to Zimfest after an absence of four years is mbira player, dancer, drummer and singer Patience Munjeri, coming from Chinoyi, Zimbabwe.
-Gwenyambira Alois Mutinhiri also joins us from Zimbabwe, as does the multi-talented Tafadzwa Matiure.
-Dancer and multi-instrumentalist Napoleon “Kudzi” Jambwa and marimba teacher extraordinaire Michael Sibanda will both be coming from South Africa.
+Returning to Zimfest after an absence of four years was mbira player, dancer, drummer and singer Patience Munjeri, coming from Chinoyi, Zimbabwe.
+Gwenyambira Alois Mutinhiri also joined us from Zimbabwe, as did the multi-talented Tafadzwa Matiure.
+Dancer and multi-instrumentalist Napoleon “Kudzi” Jambwa and marimba teacher extraordinaire Michael Sibanda both came from South Africa.

-We welcome back Zimbabwean-US residents Zivanai Masango (Boulder); the Muchineripi family band Chihera (Denver); Tapiwa and Victoria Kapurura and family (Salem); and Chaka Mhembere and Gilbert Zvamaida (both from Eugene).
-This listing includes all invited teachers; the performer line-up is not yet finalized.
-As always at this time of the year, visas are pending for all Zimbabweans coming from abroad.
+We welcomed back Zimbabwean-US residents Zivanai Masango (Boulder); the Muchineripi family band Chihera (Denver); Tapiwa and Victoria Kapurura and family (Salem); and Chaka Mhembere and Gilbert Zvamaida (both from Eugene).

 Music Dancing Across Borders